 - Practice ladder safety or let someone else take care of cleaning gutters, trimming tree branches, fixing roofing problems, etc. The American Ladder Institute offers more complete ladder safety tips.

-- Take time to learn how to use tools correctly
+- Take time to learn how to use tools correctly and follow all manufacturer safety instructions.

 - Don't operate power tools without their safety guards and don't buy tools without them.

-- Use the correct blades (different for soft and hard woods, composites, concrete, etc) for power tools or they can cause accidents.
+- Use the correct blades (different for soft and hard woods, composites, concrete, etc.) for power tools or they can cause accidents.

 - Always unplug power tools when you leave the work area.

-Indoor Homeowner Do It Yourself Safety Tips
+Indoor Do-It-Yourself Safety Tips

 - Plan projects so you're able to cleanup the work site each night, one that is safe for family members.
 When necessary, place safety tape around areas you want people to stay out of.